 “The arts are a great civilizing influence.”

-Ian and Jill Hodkinson reside in Gananoque, Ontario, not far from Kingston.
-They’ve lived in the area since moving to Canada from Edinburgh, Scotland in 1969.
-Jill came into my life first when she was cast in the role of an elderly widow in a student film I directed at Queen’s University.
-She then played the grandmother in my first non-student film, Sight Lines.
-It was through my second collaboration with Jill that I met Ian and got a glimpse of the couple’s incredible generosity.
-Not only did Jill volunteer to act in my film, but she and Ian opened their home to the cast and crew, and arranged for neighbours in their Thousand Islands community to provide additional accommodations.
+Ian and Jill Hodkinson moved to Canada from Edinburgh, Scotland in 1969.
+It was Jill who came into my life first, around 2000, when she was cast in the role of an elderly widow in a student film I directed at Queen’s University.
+She later played the grandmother in my first non-student film, Sight Lines, which gave me the opportunity to meet Ian, and provided my first glimpse of the couple’s incredible generosity.
+Not only did Jill volunteer to act in my film, but she and Ian opened their Gananoque, Ontario home to the cast and crew, and arranged for neighbours in their Thousand Islands community to provide additional accommodations.

 I was, and continue to be, blown away by their kindness.
 It’s no wonder that their earthy home by the water is frequently filled with any combination of the couple’s three children, six grandchildren and one great-grandchild.
 Ian and Jill are the kind of people you want to be around as much as possible.